 "Alright."
 The soldier replied.

-As they turned around, however, there sounded large footsteps.
+However, as they turned around, there sounded large footsteps.
 A large creature was coming their way, tearing down palm trees and making mini-earthquakes with every step.
+A look of dread fell upon the duo's faces as they imagined what was coming.

 "Oh god, what is it now?"
-Lirus asked.
+Lirus asked, slapping his hand against his face.

 "Another "friend", I suppose."
 The schoolgirl stated.